Darren Robinson (footballer)

-Darren Robert Russell Robinson (born 29 December 2004) is a Northern Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club St Patrick's Athletic, on loan from club Derby County.
+Darren Robert Russell Robinson (born 29 December 2004) is a Northern Irish professional footballer who plays as a midfielder for club Doncaster Rovers.

 Robinson spent his youth career in his native Northern Ireland at Portadown, before joining Dungannon Swifts in 2019, where he made his first team debut in 2021.
 In May 2021, Robinson moved to England and signed with Derby County, making his debut for the first team in April 2022.
-Robinson had a loan spell at Hartlepool United from August to October 2024.
+Robinson had a loan spell at Hartlepool United from August to October 2024 and another at St Patrick's Athletic from July to November 2025.

 Club career

 Early career

 Portadown, County Armagh born Robinson came through the academy at local club Portadown before departing in 2019 for Dungannon Swifts.

 Dungannon Swifts

 Robinson signed his first professional contract with Dungannon Swifts in January 2021.
 During the 2020–21 season, he spent time training at English clubs Fleetwood Town, Stoke City and Derby County.
 He made his first-team debut for Dungannon Swifts, aged 15, on 29 May 2021 as a late substitute against Glenavon.